Sansei

-"third generation" (三世, Sansei) is a Japanese and North American English term used in parts of the world such as South America and North America to specify the children of children born to ethnic Japanese in a new country of residence.
-The nisei are considered the second generation; grandchildren of the Japanese-born immigrants are called Sansei; and the fourth generation is called yonsei.
-The children of at least one nisei parent are called Sansei and are usually the first generation of whom a high percentage are mixed race since their parents were usually themselves born and raised in America.
+"third generation" (三世, Sansei) is a Japanese and North American English term used in parts of the world (mainly in South America and North America) to refer to the children of children born to ethnically Japanese emigrants (Issei) in a new country of residence, outside of Japan.
+The nisei are considered the second generation, while grandchildren of the Japanese-born emigrants are called Sansei.
+The fourth generation is referred to as yonsei.
+The children of at least one nisei parent are called Sansei; they are usually the first generation of whom a high percentage are mixed-race, given that their parents were (usually), themselves, born and raised in America.

 The character and uniqueness of the sansei is recognized in its social history.

-In various countries
+By country

-Although the earliest organized group of Japanese emigrants settled in Mexico in 1897, the four largest populations of Japanese and descendants of Japanese immigrants are in Brazil, the United States, Canada, and Peru.
+Although the earliest organized group of Japanese emigrants settled in Mexico in 1897, the four largest populations of Japanese and their descendants are in Brazil, the United States, Canada, and Peru.

 Brazilian Sansei

-Brazil is home to the largest Japanese population outside Japan, with an estimate of more than 1.5 million of them (including those of mixed-race or mixed-ethnicity), more than that of the 1.2 million in the United States.
-The Sansei Japanese Brazilians are an important part of that ethnic minority in that nation in South America.
+Brazil is home to the largest Japanese population outside of Japan, with an estimate of more than 1.5 million people (including those of mixed-race or mixed-ethnicity), more than that of the 1.2 million in the United States.
+The Sansei Japanese of Brazil are an important ethnic minority in the South American nation.

 American Sansei

-Most American Sansei were born during the Baby Boom after the end of World War II, but older Sansei who were living in the western United States during the war were forcibly incarcerated with their parents (Nisei) and grandparents (Issei) after Executive Order 9066 was promulgated to exclude everyone of Japanese descent from the West Coast and from Southern Arizona.
-The Sansei were forceful activists in the redress movement in the 1980s, which resulted in an official apology to the internees.
-In some senses, the Sansei seem to feel they are caught in a dilemma between their "quiet" Nisei parents and their other identity model of "verbal" Americans.
+Most American Sansei were born during the Baby Boom after the end of World War II; older Sansei, who were living in the western United States during the war, were forcibly incarcerated with their parents (Nisei) and grandparents (Issei) after Executive Order 9066 was promulgated to exclude everyone of Japanese descent from the West Coast and from Southern Arizona.
+The Sansei were forceful activists in the redress movement of the 1980s, which resulted in an official apology to the internees.
+In some senses, the Sansei seem to feel they are caught in a dilemma between their "quiet" Nisei parents and their other identity model of "verbal" and outspoken Americans.

-In the United States, a representative Sansei is General Eric Shinseki (born November 28, 1942), the 34th Chief of Staff of the United States Army (1999–2003) and former United States Secretary of Veterans Affairs.
-He is the first Asian American in US history to be a four-star general, and the first to lead one of the four US military services.
+In the United States, an iconic Sansei is General Eric Shinseki (born November 28, 1942, 34th Chief of Staff of the United States Army (1999–2003) and former United States Secretary of Veterans Affairs.
+He is the first Asian American in U.S. history to be a four-star general, and the first to lead one of the four U.S. military services.

 Canadian Sansei

-Within Japanese-Canadian communities across Canada, three distinct subgroups developed, each with different sociocultural referents, generational identity, and wartime experiences.
+Within Japanese-Canadian communities across Canada, three distinct subgroups developed, each with different sociocultural referents, generational identities, and wartime experiences.

 Peruvian Sansei

 Among the approximately 80,000 Peruvians of Japanese descent, the Sansei Japanese Peruvians comprise the largest number.
+Former Peruvian President Alberto Fujimori, who was in office from 28 July 1990 until 22 November 2000, was the nisei son of Issei emigrants from Kumamoto City, Kumamoto Prefecture, Japan.